openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

 The **intl** module provides basic i18n capabilities, such as time and date formatting, number formatting, and string sorting, through the standard i18n APIs defined in ECMA 402.
 For more details about APIs and their usage, see [intl API Reference](../reference/apis/js-apis-intl.md).

-The [i18n](../reference/apis/js-apis-i18n.md) module provides enhanced i18n capabilities through supplementary interfaces that are not defined in ECMA 402.
+The [i18n](../reference/apis/js-apis-i18n.md) module provides enhanced i18n capabilities through supplementary APIs that are not defined in ECMA 402.
 It works with the intl module to provide a complete suite of i18n capabilities.

 ## Setting Locale Information